Dynatrace/AWSMonitoringTutorials/README.md

 ## Pre-Requisits
 1. You need an AWS account.
-If you dont have one [get one here](https://aws.amazon.com/)
+If you dont have one [get one here](https://aws.amazon.com/) -- Make sure you have your AWS Account ID ready as we will need it
 2. You need a Dynatrace SaaS Account.
-Get your [Free Trial here!](http://bit.ly/dtsaastrial)
+Get your [Free Trial here!](http://bit.ly/dtsaastrial) -- Make sure you have your Dynatrace Tenant ID and Token ready as we will need it

 ## Preparation
 **Amazon**